 Mexico’s legal system is a result of the 1910 revolution and the subsequent promulgation of its Federal Constitution on February 5, 1917.
 Although historically influenced by the legal systems of Spain, France, and the United States, Mexico has been able to structure and maintain a distinct legal system that incorporates truly unique Mexican components.
 Mexico’s legal system is a civil law system but not as it exists in other civil law countries.

-Patterned after the United States, …Read MoreThis entry was posted in Global Initiatives, Mexico, Strategic Execution, Weekend Thought, on August 31, 2016
+Patterned after the United States, …Read MoreThis entry was posted in Global Initiatives, Mexico, Strategy 5.0, Supply Chain Optimization, Weekend Thought, on August 31, 2016

 Intro: Group50 and ProMexico have partnered together to bring to our readers more insight into the advantages of Mexico as a business partner.
 The following article is the first in a series of articles on Mexico, written by Juan Carlos Briseño, ProMexico’s Los Angeles Trade Commissioner